- An overview of the interface

 - Sharing clips and rough cuts

-(music playing) Hi there I'm Maxim Jago.
-I'm an Adobe master trainer, Grass value master trainer and avid ACI.
-I've taught just about every kind of editor and just about every situation all around the world.
+- Hi there, I'm Maxim Jago.
+I'm an Adobe master trainer, Grass Valley master trainer and Avid ACI, I've taught just about every kind of editor and just about every situation all around the world.
 I've regularly worked for Adobe as a trainer, consultant, and stage presenter.
 Sharing media technology goodness and helping editors or other trainers get a firm grip on the latest tools and work flows.
 Many of my clients are broadcast editors and it's a common challenge to have to deal with the huge quantities of media files arriving for ingest and editing.

 Once you understand the key technologies that make working with metadata possible, the tools Prelude offers, make perfect sense.
 Let's get started.